dawn-infra-labs/dawn-secure-transport/architecture/node-discovery-architecture.md

 ```

 ### Strengths
-- Highly censorship‑resistant
+- Highly resilient
 - Scales naturally
 - No single point of failure

 ### Weaknesses
 - Requires bootstrap nodes
 - Slower than DNS for initial discovery

 ---